VCCT-PROG7312-2025-G3/Poe-Stephane-kibambo-ST10158209-Municipal-services-app-/README.md

 Built with *ASP.NET Core MVC, **Entity Framework Core, and **Bootstrap 5, this system leverages **advanced data structures* — such as *Binary Search Trees (BSTs), **Heaps, and **Graphs* — to organize, manage, and optimize service request tracking.

 ---
+🤖 AI Disclosure & Assistance

+This project’s development included occasional AI assistance for:

+Code refactoring and explanation of data structures (BST, Heap, Graph).

+Guidance on secure authorization and MVC best practices.

+UI/UX design improvements (Bootstrap-based layouts and color harmonization).

+The AI tools were used for learning, optimization, and documentation support only — all code was reviewed, customized, and tested by the author

+---

 ## 🚀 Features